 Posted in Christianity, god, Jesus Christ, religion, son of God, sprituality

-Tagged Christianity, church, Jews, love, philosophy, religion, spirituality, theology
+Tagged Christianity, church, God and statistics, philosophy, religion, spirituality, theology

 Over the past five years I have build a few simple ball juggling machines.
 The simplest just throws a steel ball bearing from one “mitt” to the other.
 A second type actually bounces the ball into the other mitt.
 My goal is to build a Claude Shannon bounce juggling machine that passes three balls back and forth.
 I have been able to bounce juggle two balls for a few exchanges before it misses one of the throws.
 My first machines used low torque geared motors but my linkage setup proved inadequate and the low torque couldn’t move the mitt arms consistently, it would vary the speed of the arm and so the timing would be thrown off and the balls get missed.
 Here is my latest attempt at building a juggling machine using a motor: